 Brainwaves depend on what you're doing and the skills you're using at the moment.
 When you listen to music and use your imagination, you will boost your Alpha activity.
 If you're solving a math problem, you will improve your Beta brainwaves.
 But is there a way to increase the brain's capacity as a whole?
 By doing so, we would experience a significant increase in different brainwaves simultaneously, depending on what task we are completing.

 One way to do this is through increasing the blood flow to the brain and promoting neurotransmitter synthesis and release.
 How can you do that?

 A brain-boosting supplement tested with the WAVi EEG technology, Neupanex promotes brainwave performance in many tasks using a propriety formula consisting of a blend of alpha-lipoic acid, curcumin, acetyl l-carnitine, coenzyme Q10, pregnenolone, melatonin, vitamin B12, Vitamin D, DHEA, and other ingredients.

-This patented formula of over 17 neuro-nutrients, including nutraceuticals, antioxidants, and other ingredients, helps support peak cognitive function.
+This patented formula of 18 neuro-nutrients, including nutraceuticals, antioxidants, and other ingredients, helps support peak cognitive function.
 They improve brain activity by promoting neurocognitive processes, supporting brain cells, and promoting neuronal growth.